learning2hash/learning2hash.github.io/_publications/aamand2020no.markdown

 bibkey: aamand2020no
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2004.01156'}
-tags: ['Unimodal', 'Independent', 'Hashing', 'Shallow']
+tags: ['Hashing Fundamentals', 'Hashing Methods']
 ---
 To get estimators that work within a certain error bound with high probability, a common strategy is to design one that works with constant